 Place your i1Display on the Monitor

-When you click to this screen, you may notice your screen’s color change.
+When you click to this screen, you may notice your screen’s colour change.
 That’s because it’s removing the previous profile, and returning your monitor to its raw state.

-Needless to say, you should place your device roughly in the center of your screen, and make sure it’s sitting perfectly flush with the surface of the screen.
+Needless to say, you should place your device roughly in the centre of your screen, and make sure it’s sitting perfectly flush with the surface of the screen.

 At this point, you should turn off your lights if you wish to do so.
 I don’t know for sure if it makes a difference, but it can’t hurt to avoid having ambient light directly on the screen while you calibrate.

 Set your luminance

 Press “Start”.
 The screen will show a series of rectangles while the device finds itself.

 In rare cases you’ll get this error: “Eye-One position detection failed!
 Do you want to continue anyway?”
 This usually happens because the screen isn’t bright enough.
 Press “No”, then turn up the Brightness and try again.
 (However, my friend Richard assures me that he just presses “Yes” to continue, and it doesn’t affect the calibration at all.)